woocommerce/theme-customisations/readme.txt

 * Add any PHP snippets to `custom/functions.php`.
 This file is found in this plugin.
 * Add any jQuery snippets to `custom/custom.js`.
 This file is found in this plugin.
 * Add custom top level template files (page.php, single.php etc) to `custom/templates/`.
 You will need to create the templates folder.
+* Add any WooCommerce template files to `custom/templates/woocommerce`.
+You will need to create the templates and woocommerce folders.
 * Activate the plugin.

 == Frequently Asked Questions ==